mculinovic/cpppoa/README.md

 ## Installation

-To install the CPPPOA run the following commands from the folder where you want to install the tool:
+To build the CPPPOA run the following commands from the folder where you want to install the tool:

 	git clone https://github.com/mculinovic/cpppoa.git
 	cd cpppoa/
 	make

-Running the `make` command without arguments will build the release version of the tool and the example binary file `release/cpppoa`.
+Running the `make` command without arguments will build the release version of the programming interface (see #Usage).

 To build the debug version of the tool use: